Come by UC 300. We'd love to meet you and discuss what our office can do to make your experience at PLU more successful.

 - Hires, trains and supervises student note takers.

-- Oversees the process of getting books transferred to tape, CD/MP3 and/or Braille.
+- Oversees the process of getting books transferred to DVD, CD/MP3 and/or Braille.
 Works with faculty and bookstore staff to obtain information and resources for students.

-- Maintains database for inventory of all assistive and adaptive technologies, including, but not limited to, tape recorders, and players, tapes and taping supplies, taped textbook library, CD/MP3 library, tracking of texts to and from bookstores/bindery/vendors, etc.
+- Maintains database for inventory of all assistive and adaptive technologies, including, but not limited to, DVD/CD/MP3 library, tracking of texts to and from bookstores/bindery/vendors, etc.

 - Serves as a liaison to students, faculty, staff, vendors, and other universities in assistive technology advancements.